edpaget/paneer/README.md

 Which will not be evaluated until you pass the command as an argument to `(execute)` (or `with-connection` or `sql-string`).

-Paneer will reuse Korma's db connection if it is present, otherwise you can pass either a a Heroku-style DATABASE_URL uri to Paneer or a [jdbc-style](https://github.com/clojure/java.jdbc) database connection map to Paneer to execute the sql.
+Paneer will reuse Korma's db connection if it is present (not yet implemented), otherwise you can pass either a a Heroku-style DATABASE_URL uri to Paneer or a [jdbc-style](https://github.com/clojure/java.jdbc) database connection map to Paneer to execute the sql.

     (with-connection "postgres://user:pass@host:port/db-name" (create (table :users)))